furkankykc/TwitterBot/README.md

 ## Function list:
 ###### followByHashtag
-follow users by hashtag statuses, you can set minimum favori count
+follow users by hashtag statuses, you can set minimum favorite count
 ###### followFollowersFollowing
  follow some users followers
 ###### removeNotFriends